ITV Studios: Lifted Entertainment

 Lifted Entertainment (formerly known as ITV Studios Entertainment) is the unscripted production division of ITV Studios that rebranded under its current name in early 2021.
-The label is known for producing many ITV programmes such as Love Island, Dancing on Ice, In for a Penny and The Voice UK, as well as programmes for other broadcasters such as Channel 4's Countdown and BBC Two's University Challenge.
+The label is known for producing many ITV programmes such as Love Island, Dancing on Ice, In for a Penny, I'm a Celebrity...Get Me Out of Here! and The Voice UK, as well as programmes for other broadcasters such as Channel 4's Countdown, You've Been Framed! and BBC Two's University Challenge.